yousrajnahi/Unconstrained-optimization/README.md

 ------------------------------------------

                                                        xn+1 = xn + lambda * dn

 ------------------------------------------------

-The direction of search dk often given by the gradient or the Hessian matrix.
+The direction of search dn often given by the gradient or the Hessian matrix.
 In particular, in the field of machine learning, the need to set a learning rate (size of steps) lambda  was recognized as problematic.
 Setting this too high parameter can cause the algorithm to diverge, the setting too low makes it slow to converge.